alvinf7989/sep11-freedom-project/tool/learning-log.md

 ```
 So, what I did was try adding `area()` and `body()` to `add([])` function.
 However, it turns out I had to name that a variable like play for the sprite to work properly.
 You see, originally I was planning on making the bean jump, but when I pressed space, I got an error message saying that "reallyBean" isn't defined.
 That's why I used `const play =`.

 Now, that I added the Gravity to the bean, it fell off screen.
 Probably because I didn't put the ground yet.
 I tinkered with the values of `gravity()` by changing them.
 When I set the value to 200, the bean fell very slow.
-But w
+But when I set the value higher than 2000, the bean fell very fast.

 <!--
 * Links you used today (websites, videos, etc)